Chart Color Schemes

 Yass has a typical household mix, with a fairly typical median household size

-Family households account for 70.9% of all households, including 31.0% couples with children, 27.6% couples without children, and 11.4% single parent families.
-Non-family households make up the remaining 29.1%, with lone person households at 27.5% and group households comprising 1.6%.
-The median household size is 2.5 people, which matches the average for the Rest of NSW.
+Family households constitute 70.9% of all households, consisting of 31.0% couples with children, 27.6% couples without children, and 11.4% single parent families.
+Non-family households comprise the remaining 29.1%, with lone person households at 27.5% and group households making up 1.6% of the total.
+The median household size is 2.5 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households